Information for Workshop Conveners

 Serckit (formerly the SERC CMS) was designed with support for these best-practices in mind.
 Through Serckit, you have access to a variety of tools to facilitate the run up to, execution of, and follow-up to your workshop at the Rendezvous.

-If you wish, you can have participants complete an Action Plan for what they will do with what they learned in your workshop.
+If you wish, you can have participants complete and upload an Action Plan for what they will do with what they learned in your workshop.
 We have a generic Action Plan Template (Microsoft Word 26kB Jun15 15) that you can use directly or customize for your workshop.
 If you want to make use of the Action Plan in your workshop, let your web team support person know so they can build the necessary upload form in your workshop site.

 End of Workshop Evaluations